citizenfx/natives/HUD/GetMouseEvent.md

 - SC_LEADERBOARD
 Probably works with other scaleforms, needs more research.
 In order to use this Native you MUST have controls 239, 240, 237, 238 enabled!
-This native, due to its erroneous redundancy of the returned boolean value, works differently in C#: shifting the parameters (where `received` becomes `selectionType` and so on making the fourth parameter unused and always 0).
+This native, due to its erroneous redundancy of the returned boolean value, works differently in C#: shifting the parameters (where `received` becomes `eventType` and so on making the fourth parameter unused and always 0).

 ## Examples
 ```lua